Dwane L. Wallace

 Known as aviation's "Tall Man," Wallace was an industry pioneer and leader of the world's largest producer of general aviation aircraft.
 He cast a giant shadow over the industry for more than 50 years as the man who had the greatest influence on the steady growth of general aviation.
 Mr. Wallace's continuing vision and understanding of the needs of the marketplace enabled Cessna to grow from one airplane model line to a model line which covered the entire spectrum of business and private flying from the two-place model 140 trainer to the turbo-fan Citation jet.

 Wallace remembered the morning, at the age of ten, when he saw a Jenny winging overhead.
 Watching the little airplane until it was out of sight, the boy told himself, "That is what I want to do."
 From that moment, Wallace was convinced that his future was in aviation and he never wavered from that decision.
-During college days he flew gliders, then on March 18, 1934, he soloed in an OX-5 Travelair with only one hour and forty-five minutes instruction.
+During college days, he flew gliders.
+On March 18, 1934, he soloed in an OX-5 Travelair with only one hour and forty-five minutes instruction.
 He held a commercial pilot's license with multi-engine and instrument ratings, and was an active pilot until his death.

 In 1929, he enrolled in the University of Wichita - one of only three universities in the country which offered a bachelor's degree in aeronautical engineering.
 Following graduation in 1933, he joined Walter Beech at Beech Aircraft Company as an engineer for three months.